PeterHo249/kanbanize/README.md

 5. Push Upcoming Event notification when time is running out for completing task.
 6. Search for specific task in a board.
 7. Draw chart to show statistics of working process.
+8. Swipe right or left to change status of task.